Where: Cape Coast, Ghana, West Africa

 Elmina is located along the southern Cape Coast region of Ghana, west of Accra.
 The town itself is primarily a fishing port, with a bustling commercial scene and lively atmosphere.
 Famous on account of the colonial fort built here in 1482 by the Portuguese, the small fishing village of Elmina is a picturesque stop-off along Cape Coast steeped in history.

 This area became heavily competed for in terms of its strategic position for trade, by other European powers.
-As the plantations in America took off, the trade in slaves expanded, and Elmina became the last place many thousands of Africans would see of their homeland, for many also it would be the last place they would see altogether, due to the high death rates incurred during the middle passage in such abominable conditions.
+As the plantations in America took off, the trade in slaves expanded, and Elmina became the last place many thousands of Africans would see of their homeland, for many it would also be the last place they would see altogether, due to the high death rates incurred during the middle passage in such abominable conditions.
 At the height of the trade, 30,000 slaves were passing through Elmina each year on their way to the Americas.
-This continued for nearly three hundred years in appalling conditions.
+This continued for nearly 300 hundred years in appalling conditions.
 There were many horrors witnessed here, as it is where the slaves were detained and tortured before being shipped to the ‘New World’.

 History of Elmina Castle

 The Portuguese built the castle of St George El Mina in 1482, in a region rich in gold and ivory resources.
 Elmina Castle is one of West Africa’s oldest standing buildings; it means ‘the mine’ in Portuguese.
 It was also the first permanent structure south of the Sahara built by the Europeans.
 The dungeons are the most poignant a reminder of those dark times.